imor/mini-lsm/mini-lsm-book/src/week2-overview.md

 SST 6: key range 06000 - key 10010, 1000 keys
 ```

 The 3 new SSTs are created by merging SST 1, 2, and 3.
-We can get a sorted 3000 keys and then split them into 3 files, so as to avoid having a super large SST file.
+We can produce a sorted list of 3000 keys and then split it into three files to avoid having a super large SST file.
 Now our LSM state has 3 non-overlapping SSTs, and we only need to access SST 4 to find key 02333.

 ## Two Extremes of Compaction and Write Amplification

-So from the above example, we have 2 naive ways of handling the LSM structure -- not doing compactions at all, and always do full compaction when new SSTs are flushed.
+So from the above example, we have two naive ways of handling the LSM structure — not doing compactions at all, and always doing a full compaction whenever new SSTs are flushed.

 Compaction is a time-consuming operation.
-It will need to read all data from some files, and write the same amount of files to the disk.
+It needs to read all data from some files and write the same amount of data to disk.
 This operation takes a lot of CPU resources and I/O resources.
-Not doing compactions at all leads to high read amplification, but it does not need to write new files.
-Always doing full compaction reduces the read amplification, but it will need to constantly rewrite the files on the disk.
+Not doing compactions at all leads to high read amplification, but it does not require writing new files.
+Always doing full compaction reduces read amplification, but it constantly rewrites files on disk.

 ![no compaction](./lsm-tutorial/week2-00-two-extremes-1.svg)